-Little Rock, Arkansas Estate Planning and Probate Lawyers
+Little Rock, Arkansas Estate Planning and Probate Attorneys

 What is estate planning?

-Your estate plan sets forth, in writing, your wishes concerning the administration of your estate upon your incapacity or death.
-For those with larger estate, tax planning is often required.
+Your estate plan sets forth in writing your wishes concerning the administration of your estate upon your incapacity or death.
+For those with larger estates, tax planning is often required.

 What assets are included in my estate?